 Transitioning to Managed Hosting Code

-After loading and initializing the runtime, the host must make the transition from unmanaged to managed code in order to execute managed hosting code and user code.
-The managed hosting code is usually run in the default application domain.
-The default application domain is created automatically by the runtime every time it is initialized.
-When the process shuts down, the default application domain is unloaded.
-Most hosts do not run user code in the default application domain because it cannot be shut down independently of the process.
+After loading and initializing the common language runtime, the host must make the transition from unmanaged to managed code in order to execute managed hosting code and user code.
+In earlier versions of the .NET Framework, managed hosting code is usually run in the default application domain, but the .NET Framework version 2.0 provides a base class,, for implementing managed hosting code that is automatically loaded into every application domain created in the process.